ekta-jhinjha/mwi-gilded-rose-expansion/README.md

 (5) It will load all the dependencies and create a jar file in target folder.
 (6) Go to target folder
-(7) To run this jar type command “java -jar <name of jar file created” (8) Now you can hit the mentioned REST API requests from POSTMAN or any REST Client tool.
+(7) To run this jar type command “java -jar <name of jar file created” (8) Now you can hit the mentioned REST API requests from Postman.

 Note: How to test each API ,  sample request and response have been documented in a separate document.

+Assumptions: Currently there is no database being used.
+So there are pre defined users and items in inventory list.
+             It is assumed that users have been created.
+             Predefined Users are:
+    Current all users and passwords are in lowercase letters.
+Like admin, andy, randall, dwayne
+    username   password
+    admin      password
+    andy       password
+    randall    password
+    dwayne     password

+   While authenticating (token generation), any user can be used for testing the REST APIs.